 The 2022 Policy Survey collected data on states' election laws, policies, and practices that would be in place for the November 2022 general election.
 Most states submitted this information before the election.
 The Policy Survey was also used to validate 2022 EAVS data prior to states certifying their data as final.
 The goal of the 2022 Policy Survey was to create comparisons between states across broad policy categories and to provide context to understand the EAVS data submitted by states.
 Because of the nature of the closed-ended survey questions, some of the nuances in state election policies could not be accounted for.
-It is important to remember that state election laws are nuanced, and this report simplifies them for the purpose of providing an overview of election policies that offers important context to understanding the EAVS data.
+It is important to remember that state election policies that offers important context to understanding the EAVS data.
 States were encouraged to forward additional information and context for their Policy Survey responses to allow their data to be interpreted as accurately as possible.